Mortgage Par Rate: What It Is And How It Works

 Still confused?
 Let’s talk about what that means in practice, and how exactly your par rate is determined.

-As you go through the mortgage approval process, an underwriter will look at your entire financial and credit profile and make a decision about your rate based on certain factors, including your credit score, debt-to-income ratio and the amount you plan on putting toward your down payment.
+When you apply for a mortgage, an underwriter will look at your entire financial and credit profile and make a decision about your rate based on certain factors, including your credit score, debt-to-income ratio and the amount you plan on putting toward your down payment.

 This is why experts often recommend that hopeful home buyers with less-than-stellar credit histories work on their credit before they apply for a mortgage.
 Your credit indicates to the lender how much of a risk you are as a borrower, and borrowers who present a higher risk will typically have to pay a higher interest rate to mitigate the risk the lender takes in giving them a mortgage.

 However, your credit isn’t the only thing that will determine your rate.
-The underwriter will also consider things like what type of loan you’re getting (such as a conventional or FHA loan), whether it’s a fixed-rate or adjustable rate loan and the term or length of the loan (such as a 15-year or 30-year loan).
+The underwriter will also consider factors like what type of loan you’re getting (such as a conventional or FHA loan), whether it’s a fixed-rate or adjustable-rate loan, and the term or length of the loan (such as a 15-year or 30-year loan).
 For example, shorter term loans typically come with lower interest rates than those with longer terms.

-Your par rate is not necessarily the rate you’ll end up paying – you may opt to pay discount points or ask for a lender credit to lower your closing costs, which would cause your rate to be adjusted up or down from your original, par rate.
-Let’s go over a couple of the ways your rate can be adjusted from your initial par rate.
+Your par rate is not necessarily the rate you’ll end up paying.
+You may opt to pay discount points or ask for a lender credit to lower your closing costs, which would cause your rate to be adjusted up or down from your original par rate.
+Let’s

 Adjusting Par Rates